-Estate agents usually need to have a driving license on order to get from property to property - and sometimes take your clients, too.
+Estate agents usually need to have a driving license in order to get from property to property – and sometimes take your clients, too.

 In residential sales, you’ll list properties, accompany clients to viewings and ultimately help get the best outcome for both seller and buyer.

 In residential lettings, you’ll usually be expected to undertake property management.
 You need to list properties, find tenants, and arrange viewings.
 Then, you need to handle ongoing communication with tenants and deal with any problems that arise with the property.

 Residential estate agents should be good at building relationships with people, as you’ll be dealing with everyone from landlords to tenants and solicitors to plumbers.

 With people still using estate agencies to buy and sell property, and tenants still looking for help to find a place to live, the opportunity for residential estate agents is huge.

 Commercial estate agents usually sell and let empty properties used by businesses for a range of purposes.

 Commercial property includes shops, offices and warehouses, and can even extend to land and specialised areas like forests and quarries.

 You’ll have to develop detailed and intricate knowledge to specialise in commercial property, because there’s more freehold and leasehold acquisition work for clients.
 The letting process is complex, and you need to thoroughly understand Planning Law and Landlord and Tenant Law.

 This knowledge extends to advising clients on property.
 They might have lots of questions on price, size and location, so you need to know your stuff.